selfbus/hardware-merged/README.md

 <li>MU - module units (TE Teilungseinheiten); indicates how much space a DIN rail device needs
 <li>*lpc922* - module or controller with lpc922 µC
 <li>*lpc1115* - module or controller with lpc1115 µC
+<li>TOP / MID / BOT - position where in a DIN rail enclosure a PCB will be mounted
 </ul>

 <h2>Releases</h2>